wafflepie/redux-syringe/docs/tutorial/02-namespacing.md

 However, if your application is clearly split into isolated modules that rarely need to communicate with one another, namespaces might come in handy.
 There is one main rule you should follow: **never use multiple namespaces within a single module**.
 Mixing namespaces may result in some application logic not being triggered due to the actions being rejected by the namespacing mechanism.

 !> The main reason for not using multiple namespaces within a single module is to avoid issues with namespace mixing.
 Therefore, it is fine to use multi-instance components inside your namespaced widgets/modules as these components should never interact with their surroundings.
-Of course, Redux Tools fully support arbitrary mixing and nesting of namespaces via the `feature` prop of the namespace provider.
+Of course, Redux Syringe fully supports arbitrary mixing and nesting of namespaces via the `feature` prop of the namespace provider.

 The main reason for using namespaces even if you don't need to mount a module multiple times is implicit selector scoping.
 Compare the following state structures: